pwyq/blog/_posts/2017-08-26-Blog-First-Rebuilt.md

 #### Extra Notes

-Though the process of rebuilding, I found some interesting questions/concepts to consider or new technology to use in the future:
+Through the process of rebuilding, I found some interesting questions/concepts to consider or new technology to use in the future:

 - [Cache-Control][15]
 - [What's the difference between Cache-Control: max-age=0 and no-cache?][16]